eclecticbouquet/authentikate-your-cloudflared/README.md

 - g.
 Test that the mapping was successful.
 Ideally, you'd test this from a computer not connected to your local network, to test remote access.
 Enter the URL you chose into a browser, and see if it takes you to your authentik UI.
 It may not work for a few minutes, while the DNS records are updating.
 - h.
 Now your authentik UI is publicly available at a readable URL.
 We don't want it publicly available without some form of protection through authentication; that is the whole point of this guide after all.
 The authentik admin account already has a strong password, so let's add another layer of protection with 2FA.
 Head to your authentik UI at it's new URL, but append the ```/if/user/#/library``` path.
 - i.
 Login as ```akadmin```.
 - j.
 Go to Settings > MFA Devices > Enroll > TOTP Device.
-We're going to use a time-based one-time password authentication app.
-[Check out this guide to for recommendations on 2FA apps.](https://www.privacyguides.org/en/multi-factor-authentication/)
+We're going to use a time-based one-time password (TOTP) authentication app.
+[Check out this guide for recommendations on 2FA apps.](https://www.privacyguides.org/en/multi-factor-authentication/)
 - k.
 In your 2FA app, scan the QR code on your computer screen to finish setting up.
 - l.
 Enter the code given to you by your app, into authentik.
 - m.
 Click Continue.